 Courtney Johnson is a dance teacher and mother who is largely modelling for fun…. but, hey, she’s wonderful, so if you want her for a shoot, drop her a line.
 She sings, she dances, and she has a wide ranging ability. https://www.facebook.com/profile.php?id=100001205119734

 Wesley de la Rosa is a model/actor/personal trainer and parkour coach who does it all.
 I personally have benefited from his training so I can attest to his prowess.
+I have lost four inches on my waist!
 I was thrilled that he was willing to engage in this project.
 And if you need a model… he’s all pro! @wesleyrunner493 on Instagram.